 Breeding and Nesting

-Northern Cardinal: Three to four pale green, blue, or gray eggs with gray, purple, and brown marks are laid in a nest made of twigs, weeds, grass, bark strips, and leaves.
-Nest is lined with hair and grass, and built in a low tree or bush, or set in tangled twigs or vines, usually less than 5 feet above the ground.
-Incubation ranges from 12 to 13 days and in carried out mostly by the female.
+Northern Cardinal: Typically, these birds are monogamous.
+They breed from March to September.
+One to five white to greenish eggs are laid in a nest made of twigs, weeds, grass, bark strips and leaves, lined with hair and grass.
+The nest is built in a low tree or bush, usually less than five feet above the ground.
+Incubation ranges from 12 to 13 days and is mostly carried out by the female.